jmigpin/editor/README.md

     	code for wrap line rune, can be set to zero (default 8592)
 ```

-Since the editor has no configuration file, it is suggested you use it within a script with your preferences (example `editor.sh`):
+The editor has no configuration file.
+Use it within a script with your preferences (example `editor.sh`):
 ```
 #!/bin/sh
 exec ~/code/jmigpin/editor/editor \